|Born: September 30, 1992

 Arribas split his time between catching and first.
 Obviously, the presence of Reese McGuire cut into his catching time.
 After a slow start at the plate, he hit .347 in July and .306 in August.
 He also showed solid plate discipline, although his K rate is a little high for a guy who’s not a power hitter.
 Behind the plate, he threw out 24% of base stealers.

 With draftees Taylor Gushue and Kevin Krause at Jamestown, Arribas went to Bristol, where he was the best hitter on an extraordinarily bad team.
 He divided the catching with Tomas Morales and Chris Harvey, and also spent time at first.
 Arribas started showing some over-the-fence-power, but at the cost of a very high K rate.
 He threw out 17% of base stealers.
 Arribas finished the season strongly, batting 324/390/456 in August.

 The Pirates seem reluctant to commit to Arribas as a catcher for some reason.
 Morales and Harvey aren’t prospects, yet they combined for 44 games behind the plate to Arribas’ 27.
 He’s still caught only 73 pro games.
-He played well enough that he should be a candidate to move up to West Virginia, where he could end up as a utility player.
-He’ll be eligible for the Rule 5 draft after the 2015 season.
+He played well enough to be a candidate to move up to low A, but he opened 2015 in extended spring training.
+Arribas will be eligible for the Rule 5 draft after the season.

 |2015: Minor league contract|